 Master of Science in Marine Mammal Science

 New College offers a Master’s of Marine Mammal Science, under the Classification of Instructional Programs (CIP) code 45.0102.
-The degree requires 48 credit hours of graduate work.
-Students complete 12 courses at 3 credit hours each, 4 courses at 1.5 credit hours each and two Independent Study Projects (ISP) in the month of January.
+The degree requires 30 credit hours of graduate work.
+Students complete 5 courses at 3 credit hours each, a Laboratory in Field of Study and Seminar in Marine Mammal Science each semester and two Independent Study Projects (ISP) in the month of January, at 1.5 credit hours each.

 MIMMS Mission Statement: An interdisciplinary academic center providing research and graduate/undergraduate education of the highest quality in marine mammal science through the collaboration of experts and students dedicated to scientific excellence, marine mammal conservation, and outreach.